Martial law in Ukraine: 2022 martial law

 On 24 February 2022, in response to the Russian invasion of Ukraine, president Volodymyr Zelenskyy announced the start of martial law with approval from the Verkhovna Rada.
 Speaking in a televised address to the nation shortly before 7 a.m., he clarified that all able-bodied men from 18–60 years old were not allowed to leave the country as the country began a general mobilization of all reserve forces.
 According to a Facebook post from the State Border Guard Service of Ukraine, this prohibition of border-crossing remains in effect as of July 19, 2023.

 On 26 February, Kyiv Mayor Vitali Klitschko declared a curfew from 5 pm to 8 am every day to expose Russian subversives.
 The curfew was lifted on 28 February after a two-day search for Russian commando forces.

 On 20 March, President Zelenskyy signed a decree that merged all national television channels into one platform due to martial law.
 That same day, he signed a decree suspending the activities of eleven opposition political parties, citing claimed ties to the Russian government, throughout the duration of martial law; the parties included the pro-Russian Opposition Platform — For Life, the second-largest party in the Verkhovna Rada, and other, smaller ones.
-On 22 May the Ukrainian parliament extended martial law for another 90 days and automatically renews from that point on.
+On 22 May, the Ukrainian parliament extended martial law for another 90 days and automatically renews from that point on.

 In 2023, the European Commission finds that the introduction of martial law resulted in reduction of certain fundamental rights, but the restrictions are temporary and proportional to the situation.

-By mid- to late 2024, the Verkhovna Rada was holding quarterly votes to extend the period of martial law in 90-day increments with President Zelenskyy's subsequent signature, voting to extend on 23 July to 9 November, and again on 29 October to 7 February 2025.
-This trend continued in 2025, with the Verkhovna Rada voting again on 15 January to extend martial law to 9 May.
-Ukraine's parliament extends martial law until August 2025.
-Zelenskyy submits draft bills to parliament on extending Ukraine’s martial law, mobilization until 5 November 2025.
+Since mid-2024, the Verkhovna Rada has been holding quarterly votes to extend the period of martial law in 90-day increments with President Zelenskyy's subsequent signature.